Emily Fessler, Ph.D.

 College of Human Sciences and Humanities

-Emily Fessler, Ph.D., LMFTS is an assistant professor in the Marriage and Family Therapy
+Emily Fessler, Ph.D., LMFTS is an associate professor in the Marriage and Family Therapy

 M.A. program.
-Dr. Fessler is a licensed marriage and family therapist and an American
+She is a licensed marriage and family therapist and an American Association

-Association of Marriage and Family Therapy (AAMFT) Clinical Fellow and Supervisor.
+of Marriage and Family Therapy (AAMFT) Clinical Fellow and Supervisor.
+She received

-She received her doctorate in human development and family studies (HDFS) from Auburn
+her doctorate in human development and family studies (HDFS) from Auburn University,

-University, where she also completed a M.S. in marriage and family therapy and a M.S.
+where she also completed a M.S. in marriage and family therapy and a M.S. in HDFS,

-in HDFS, after receiving a B.S. from Texas Tech University in HDFS.
-Her research
+after receiving a B.S. from Texas Tech University in HDFS.
+Dr. Fessler's research

 interests include sexuality and sex therapy, risky sexual behavior, body image and